saurabh-sb-jain/ucp/README.md

 Tool to fast copy large regular and block device files.
 Typically useful when one has to copy file of size 100s of GB or TB+ over parallel NFS.

+Performance gain comes from:
+ - parallelizing read with write via the use of Linux kernel asynchronous i/o interface io_uring
+ - direct i/o

 Dependency: Install liburing

 Compile: gcc -O2 -o ucp ucp.c -luring